pscally1005/pscally1005.github.io/_posts/recipes/breakfast/2024-09-17-banana-pancake.markdown

 - In a medium bowl, mash a banana with the back of a fork.
 Combine in the rest of the ingredients.
 Let the batter rest for 5-10 minutes
 - <center><img src="/assets/Food/Breakfast/Banana Pancake/pancake-batter.jpg" alt="" class="instruction-image"></center>

+- Optionally, mix in 1 tbsp (12 g) granulated monk fruit, 1/2 tsp (2.5 g) liquid monk fruit, or 1 tbsp (15 g) chocolate chips

 - Meanwhile, preheat a large nonstick pan over medium heat with a spray of oil.
 The pan should sound like it's sizzling lightly when the batter is spooned in

 - Scoop batter into the pan.
 Cover, and cook over medium heat for about a minute, or until bubbles start to form.
 Flip, and cook for an additional minute.
-Remove from the pan, transfer to a wire rack or plate, and repeat.
-This recipe should make about 6 small pancakes and serves 1 person
+Remove from the pan, transfer to a wire rack or plate, and repeat

 - These also work as waffles.
 Cook on medium heat or so for 2-3 minutes
 ---